omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-types-613/index.rst

 .. image:: sign-off-types-list-77.png

 When editing a type (the pen) all settings can be changed, see below.
-And as usual, click the dust bin tp delete a type that is no longer needed.
-A type that is curently used in a request can not be deleted.
+And as usual, click the dust bin to delete a type that is no longer needed.
+A type that is currently used in a request can not be deleted.

 Create a new type
 *********************